 - The all-electric Focus is capable of fully recharging in three to four hours at home using the available wall-mounted 240-volt charge station “ charging in half the time of the Nissan Leaf

 - The new Focus Electric offers value charging, powered by Microsoft, to help owners in the U.S. charge their vehicles at the cheapest utility rates, lowering the cost of ownership

 - Focus Electric provides a special version of MyFord Touch driver connect technology especially for electric customers and introduces MyFord Mobile, a smartphone app and website for monitoring key vehicle functions and charge settings while mobile

-The Focus Electric will launch in late 2011 and is designed to offer enough range to cover the majority of daily driving habit’s of Americans.
-It will offer a mile-per-gallon equivalent better than Chevrolet Volt and competitive with other battery electric vehicles.
+The Focus Electric will launch in late 2011 and is designed to offer enough range to cover the majority of the daily driving habits of Americans.
+It will offer a mile-per-gallon equivalent better than Chevrolet Volt and is competitive with other battery electric vehicles.

 A full recharge is expected to take three to four hours at home with the 240-volt charge station “half the charge time of the Nissan Leaf.

 Focus Electric introduces new features and technologies “ including a unique version of the MyFord Touch driver connect system especially for electric vehicles, a new value charging feature powered by Microsoft, and a smartphone app called MyFord Mobile that helps plug-in owners control their vehicles remotely.

 The sleek and stylish five-door hatchback leverages Ford’s global C-car platform shared by the gasoline and diesel-powered Focus models, which debuted at the 2010 North American International Auto Show and were launched at the Paris Motor Show in September.